 A friend of mine, for example, was suffering with debilitating diarrhea.
 She thought it was caused by something she was eating, hence she tried staying off wheat, coffee, chocolate and all sort of other foods, but nothing seemed to work.
 She was having salad every day trying to be "healthy", until she found out that that was exactly what was causing her problems.
 Through trial and error she finally found out how much of it she could eat without setting off her symptoms.

-Fibre (or 'fiber' as it's spelt outside Britain) comes in two main varieties: soluble and insoluble.
+Fibre (or 'fiber' outside Britain) comes in two main varieties: soluble and insoluble.

 Soluble fibre dissolves in water and turns into a kind of gooey, gummy consistency.